One officer was killed and two others were injured in a shootout in California

 The incident began when a California Highway Patrol officer was shot after pulling over a vehicle near I-215 and Eastridge Avenue, according to Riverside Police spokesman Ryan Railsback.

 The officer put out a call for help which brought officers from CHP, Riverside Police and the Riverside County Sheriff's Department to the scene, Railsback said.
-The officers exchanged gunfire with the suspect, who was shot, Railsback said.
+The officers exchanged gunfire with the suspect, who was shot and later pronounced dead at a hospital, Railsback said.

+The slain officer has been identified by California Gov. Gavin Newsom as 34-year-old Andre Moye.

+Moye served as a CHP officer for nearly three years and was assigned to Riverside after graduating from the CHP Academy in 2017, a release from Newsom's office said.

 At least one other person, a civilian who was not in the immediate area of the shooting scene, was injured in the shooting but it is not believed they were struck by a bullet, Railsback said.